benmomo/scene-datalake/deployment/linux/README.md

 ### 🎉 Done!

-You’ve now successfully deployed the SCENE Data Lake platform locally for testing and development on Windows.
+You’ve now successfully deployed the SCENE Data Lake platform locally for testing and development on Linux.